hemantgs/jlambda/README.md

 that will eventually be the handler parameter in AWS Lambda.

 `./jlambda -p /your/project/path` will build the deployment package and publish to AWS

+### Download
+You can download the executable from [Releases](https://github.com/hemantgs/jlambda/releases/download/v0.0.2-alpha/jlambda)

+P.S.
+Right now this is tested only in linux